Insulation and Loft Boarding Cost

 So, if you are with British Gas, EDF Energy, Eon, Npower, Scottish Power or SSE, then you might be able to get a grant.

 It can be quite complicated to determine if you are eligible for an ECO grant or not.
 There are a lot of factors involved.
 It will depend on where you live, how much the insulation will save you on your bills, and if you receive any benefits.
-You must also, either own the home or have the permission of your landlord.
+You must also either own the home or have the permission of your landlord.

 The best way to determine if you are eligible is to speak to your energy provider.
 Be aware that some providers refer to the ECO grant as ‘Affordable Warmth’.

 If you are eligible, then the grant will only cover the cost of installing insulation.
 It will not cover the cost of clearing the loft and taking up any existing boards.
-You will have to sort this yourself.
+You will have to sort this out yourself.

 Loft Boarding and Insulation Removal